-

 Design for Emotion

-In this course, students deepen their knowledge of how product design elicits (and can elicit) emotions and of the relationship between human emotions and happiness.
+In this course, students deepen their knowledge of how product design elicits (and can elicit) emotions and of the relationship between human emotions.
 They experience using research techniques that focus on product user emotions.
 And they envision and formulate design intentions that include effects on the emotions of users and conceptualise products that fit with these intentions.
 Students work on a series of research and design assignments.
-Depending on the assignment, students will work either individually or in groups.
-Lectures will provide psychological principles of emotions and well-being as well as examples of emotion-driven design cases.
-The course≠s basic frame has a theoretical and a methodological component: a framework of nine sources of product emotion and a four-step approach to emotional design: to disclose, understand, envision, and conceptualise.
-All aspects of this frame will be explored in depth in a series of lectures, workshops, and assignments.
+Depending on the assignment, students work either individually or in groups.
+Lectures provide psychological principles of emotions as well as examples of emotion-driven design cases.
+The course’s basic frame has a theoretical and a methodological component: a framework of nine sources of product emotion and a four-step approach to emotional design: to disclose, understand, envision, and conceptualise.
+All aspects of this frame are explored in depth in a series of lectures, workshops, and assignments.
 Examples of these assignments are making an emotional product blueprint, formulating appraisal mirrors, developing concern profiles, measuring emotions, and poetic sensitizing.

 Product Understanding Usage and Experience